All Products

 date=${bizdate_year}-${bizdate_month}-${bizdate_day}&province=${dag.foreach.current[0]}&city=${dag.foreach.current[1]}

-After configuration, deploy the for-each node.
+After the configuration is complete, submit and deploy the for-each node.

 FROM ods_xiaobo_rest5